 In recent years, the expression ‘online business’ has become a widely used one.
-Not only because it is a new phenomenon, but also – and perhaps especially – because it remains an object of fascination for many.
-Online business is increasingly perceived to be the contemporary source of financial freedom.
-Some exploit its ‘fame’ as a means to rob people of their hard-earned savings, while others regard this activity as a money-making mystery.
+Not only because it is new, but also – and perhaps especially – because it remains a fascination for many.
+Online business is increasingly seen as the contemporary source of financial freedom.
+Some use its ‘fame’ to rob people of their hard-earned savings, while others regard this activity as a money-making mystery.

-So in essence, what is online business, and how is it carried out?
+So in essence, what is online business, and how is it done?

 What is Online Business?